A Day at The Contemporary Craft Festival.

 Bright crochet baby blanket.
 Crochet circles in squares.

-I made up the pattern although I know many similar ones exist.
+I made up the pattern, although I know many similar ones exist.
 I’m afraid to say I have not written it down yet.
-I took photographs of all the making stages but I actually don’t like them!
-I can do better.
 Sooo at some point in the near future, I will come back with a post about how I made the squares.
-I did some experimenting with starting the rows as I wasn’t happy with a messy 3 chain start.
-I think it’d be interesting to do some comparisons etc but it’ll have to wait until another day.
+I did some experimenting with starting the rows, as I wasn’t happy with a messy 3-chain start.
+I think it’d be interesting to do some comparisons, etc., but it’ll have to wait until another day.

 Anyway, I must go and wake up the little one, he fell asleep in the car on the way home from food shopping.
 He didn’t even wake up when I moved him to the sofa.
 Silly boy has been up since 5.40am.